kans/zirgo/README.md

 Bundles
 =======

+The Lua files in this repository are not used directly.
+Instead, they must first be bundled into a zip archive that virgo can understand.
 Bundles take the form [name]-[version].zip, ie:

     monitoring-0.0.1.zip

-A command-line argument of '-b' will force a specific bundle directory.

 Versioning
 ==========